Have a question we haven’t covered here? Contact us.

 What is a heat pump?

 A heat pump is part of a heating and cooling system and is installed outside your home.
 Like an air conditioner, it can cool your home, but it’s also capable of providing heat.
 In cooler months, a heat pump pulls heat from the cold outdoor air and transfers it indoors, and in warmer months, it pulls heat out of indoor air to cool your home.
-They are powered by electricity and transfer heat using refrigerant to provide comfort all year round.
-Because they handle both cooling and heating, homeowners may not need to install separate systems to heat their homes.
-In colder climates, an electric heat strip can be added to the indoor fan coil for additional capabilities.
+They are powered by electricity and transfer heat using refrigerant to provide comfort year round.
+Because they handle both cooling and heating, homeowners do not need to install separate systems to heat their homes.
 Heat pumps do not burn fossil fuel like furnaces do, making them more environmentally friendly.